 When in the discretion of the Company, it is considered that suspension is appropriate in the circumstances; or

-The company may consider other reasonable measures short of suspension for e.g., temporary revoking of mandates / signing powers, and these measures were considered as insufficient.
+The company may consider other reasonable measures short of suspension for e.g., temporary revoking of mandates / signing powers.

 If the employee is dismissed following the enquiry, the employee’s pay entitlement will cease on the date of his or her dismissal.